xmake-io/xrepo-cmake/README.md

 ### Options and variables for `xrepo.cmake`

-Following options can be speicified with `cmake -D<key>=<value>`.
+Following options can be speicified with `cmake -D<var>=<value>`.
+Or use `set(var value)` in `CMakeLists.txt`.

 - `XMAKE_CMD`: string, defaults to empty string
   - Specify path to `xmake` command.
 Use this option if `xmake` is not installed in standard location and can't be detected automatically.
 - `XREPO_PACKAGE_VERBOSE`: `[ON|OFF]`
   - Enable verbose output for Xrepo Packages.
 - `XREPO_BOOTSTRAP_XMAKE`: `[ON|OFF]`
   - If `ON`, `xrepo.cmake` will install `xmake` if it is not found.
 - `XREPO_PACKAGE_DISABLE`: `[ON|OFF]`
   - Set this to `ON` to disable `xrepo_package` function.
+  - If setting this variable in `CMakeLists.txt`, please set it before including `xrepo.cmake`.

+### Switching compiler and cross compilation

+Following variables controll cross compilation.
+Note: to specify a different compiler other than the default one on system, platform must be set to "cross".

+- `XREPO_TOOLCHAIN`: string, defaults to empty string
+  - Specify toolchain name.
+Run `xmake show -l toolchains` to see available toolchains.
+- `XREPO_PLATFORM`: string, defaults to empty string
+  - Specify platform name.
+If `XREPO_TOOLCHAIN` is specified and this is not, `XREPO_PLATFORM` will be set to `cross`.
+- `XREPO_ARCH`: string, defaults to empty string
+  - Specify architecture name.

 ### Use package from 3rd repository